Jnkmura/ProjctEuler/README.md

 # ProjctEuler

-Scripts were built to solve ProjectEuler problems and learn Python programming language at the same time back in 2015.
+Scripts were built to solve ProjectEuler problems and learn Python programming language at the same time.

+Initially started at 2015.